orlof/dcpu-admiral/README.md

 4
 </pre>

-To ease writing software Admiral has built-in text editor.
-It is started by making a funtion call "edit()".
-You can give string as an argument.
-Ofcourse you should store the return value into a variable.
+To facilitate software development in deep space fringe colonies Admiral has a built-in text editor.
+It is available by calling "result=edit('code here')"-function.
+Editor can take string argument that it will initially render for editing.

 You can exit the editor be pressing CTRL (press AND release) followed by x.
-All strings that are ment to be functions must end with line feed (enter).
+(NOTE: Admiral parser requires that all functions must end with line feed)

 <pre>
 &gt;f=edit()